 - Remember, you do have control over how you choose to spend your holidays.

-Be mindful of the things that hinder your joy and put unnecessary strain on your marriage.
+Be mindful of the things that hinder your joy and keep your marriage from surviving during the holidays.
 They don’t make for very happy holidays.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***